-These soft pretzels are fluffy and delicious!
-Instead of preparing something to drip your pretzels in, it’s baked inside.
-They are such a treat.
-Stuffed with cream cheese, extra sharp cheddar, parmesan and garlic.
+These soft pretzels are extra fluffy, delicious and stuffed with cheese!
+Instead of preparing something to dip pretzels in, it's baked inside.
+Filled with cream cheese, extra sharp cheddar, parmesan and garlic.

 I'm going to go ahead and say that it was purely for research and development purposes.
 After much research I can report that they are insanely delicious.